azizbecha/azizbecha.com/_posts/hello-world.md

 ---
-title: "React Architecture: How to Structure and Organize a React Application"
+title: "How to Structure and Organize a React Application"
 date: "2024-02-20"
 image: /react.jpg
 tags: